turnerjc/starfinder-ship-builder/readme.md

 ### Dependencies: vue.js and clipboard.js

-Set up these files:

-    vendor/vue/vue.min.js
-    vendor/clipboard/dist/clipboard.min.js

-Visit respective vendor sites to get files.

-Might also need to copy vendor folder into app.
+vue.js and clipboard.js are copied over to dist by grunt, and copied from node_modules folder.

 ### Images

-SVGs are embedded, so no probs.
-Might need to copy /img to /app
+SVGs are embedded, so no problems.
+Grunt copies these over to dist.

 ### File structure